yicheng-dev/yicheng-dev.github.io/index.md

 - **Student Affairs** in Nanjing University
   + Vice Chairman of the Graduate Student Union of the Department of Computer Science and Technology (Jun 2021 - Jun 2022)
   + Director of the Comprehensive Affairs Center of the Social Practice Department of the Youth League Committee (Oct 2021 - Sep 2022)
-  + Class Leader of the 2016 Elite-Plan Class of the Department of Computer Science and Technology (Sep 2016 - Jun 2020)
+  + Class Leader of the 2016 Elite Training Plan Class of the Department of Computer Science and Technology (Sep 2016 - Jun 2020)

 ## Honors & Awards